harness/developer-hub/docs/continuous-integration/use-ci/manage-dependencies/background-step-settings.md

 :::note

-If your build stage uses Harness Cloud build infrastructure and you are running a Docker image in a Background step, you must specify **Port Bindings** if you want to reference that Background step in a later step in the pipeline (such as in a `curl` command in a Run step).
+If your build stage uses Harness Cloud build infrastructure and you are running a Docker image in a Background step, you must specify **Port Bindings** if you want to reference that Background step in a later step in the pipeline (such as in a cURL command in a Run step).

 :::